infernoarchon/unit-4-game/README.md

 ## Backlog

 - Add character attack abilities:
-  - Count Chocula: Each attack has a 20% chance to gain 20 health
+  - Count Chocula: After defeating an opponent, gain half your current life total
   - Franken Berry: Has a 30% chance to take 1/2 damage
-  - Frute Brute: After defeating an opponent, gain 20 health
+  - Frute Brute: When your health is below 50, take 50% less damage and deal 50% more damage
-  - Boo Berry: Has a 6% chance to deal an extra 66 damage
+  - Boo Berry: Has a 66% chance to deal an extra 6 damage

 ## Special Thanks
 Special thanks to Columbia Bootcamp for teaching me jQuery, General Mills, and Bobby "Boris" Pickett.